redyyu/jump-to/README.md

 Use when you need
 jump over between safehouse brige. accidentally falling in to lake or river.
-(I did once, player stack in one square, blocked by any direction, and no meterial to build floor. it's Dead already!!)
+(I did once, character stack in one square, blocked by any direction, and no meterial to build floor. it's Dead already!!)

 *Remember, you can running or sprinting a while, then select the square,